 A few comments about real cases handled by Tate Williams

 State v.
-E.F., Harris County Criminal District Court
+C.R., Harris County Criminal District Court

 Missing in Action (Family Violence)